ThoughtWorksInc/stonecutter/README.md

 - EMAIL_DOMAIN_NAME --- the domain name that has been linked to mailgun
 - MAILGUN_API_KEY --- the mailgun api username + key (i.e. a string in the form: "api:_api-key_"), provided by Mailgun.

+### Adding an Admin

+A single admin user can be added on deployment, simply set two environment variables as follow.

+- ADMIN_LOGIN --- this needs to be an email address, same format and validations apply as a normal login
+- ADMIN_PASSWORD --- same format and validations apply just like a password for a user